zampierilucas/QOL-Scripts/readme.md

 ## Overview
 This script offers:
-- Automatic match acceptance (League of Legends and, Counter-Strike).
+- Automatic match acceptance for League of Legends.
 - Automatic monitor brightness adjustments when playing certain games.

 ## Features
 - Automatically detects the foreground application to dim or brighten secondary monitors.
-- Accepts matches via image recognition or through game-specific APIs when possible.
+- Automatically accepts League of Legends matches via the game's API.
 - Configurable via a system tray icon, with toggles for auto accept and dimming.
 - Simple, theme-aware GUI for selecting specific monitors to adjust.